Zhuravld/Portfolio/README.md

 2. - [ ] Base game as GUI
 3. - [ ] Dynamic programming solver
 4. - [ ] Reinforcement learning solver

+### _Tetris puzzle_
+An implementation of the puzzle game [IQ Puzzler Pro](https://www.smartgames.eu/uk/one-player-games/iq-puzzler-pro).
+2D version only.
+Not meant to be human-playable.
+Instead, intended as an environment for testing various algorithms for solving the game.

+Planned development:
+1. - [X] Implementation on CLI
+2. - [X] Heuristic solver
+3. - [ ] Mixed-integer programming solver
+4. - [ ] GUI